Blog

 Kinesthetic learners are often physically coordinated and curious.
 They don’t like sitting still for long periods of time and they may have trouble concentrating in oral lessons.

 Of course, not every student who can’t sit still is a kinesthetic learner – some children just have extra energy.
 But most kinesthetic learners share many of the same characteristics.
-Look out for the following kinesthetic clues.
-If a student shows four or more of these traits, they’re likely a tactile learner:

 • Prefers tangible rewards (stickers, candy, etc.)